SM Southmall: IMAX

 The IMAX theater opened on July 14, 2011, along with the release of Harry Potter and the Deathly Hallows – Part 2, it has a seating capacity of 440, and it is located at the West Wing of the mall.
 It is the fourth IMAX theater in the country after SM Mall of Asia, SM North EDSA, and SM City Cebu.

-The IMAX discontinued operations on February 1, 2025, for unknown reasons most likely due to low sales compared to other IMAX locations in SM Mall of Asia and SM Aura which are best-selling IMAX locations as well as blockbuster movies, and its space is currently reserved.
+The IMAX discontinued operations on February 1, 2025, for unknown reasons most likely due to low sales compared to other IMAX locations in SM Mall of Asia and SM Aura which are best-selling IMAX locations as well as blockbuster movies, and its space is currently reserved, and due to the impact of COVID-19 pandemic.
 The last showing of the film in this theater is the 10th anniversary re-release of Interstellar.